China Scholarship Council

 How much is the CSC funding?

-CSC funding is $1,600 per month during the period the student resides within the US.
+CSC funding is $1,600 per month (for four years) during the period the student resides within the US.
 If the student is away from the US for more than one month, he/she needs to report to the Chicago consulate to determine whether or not the stipend for that month can be provided.
 The amount will remain the same in the near future.